rafaltrojanowski/time_zone_converter/README.md

 ![screenshot](img/time-zone.gif)

 A small gem that prints out the time in other locations.
-It does support a multiple cities, but it may be a bit slow in that case.
+It supports a multiple cities, but it may be a bit slow in that case.
 Any ideas how to make it faster are highly welcomed.

 Inspired by: